Outward Bound New Zealand

 Outward Bound New Zealand (OBNZ) is a non-profit organisation providing experiential education in New Zealand.
 Its stated goal is to help participants reach their potential "through challenge in the outdoors".
 In total, more than fifty thousand students have attended the school.

 Like other Outward Bound International member organisations, its educational philosophy is derived from the work of German educator Kurt Hahn.
 Its motto is a favourite saying of his, "plus est en vous" ("there is more in you").

 The school is located in Anakiwa.
-Its governing body, Outward Bound Trust New Zealand, operates from Wellington.
+Its governing body, Outward Bound Trust New Zealand, operates from Auckland.

 History

 The Anakiwa school was founded in 1962 by Christchurch lawyer Hamish Thomas.
-Thomas had previously visited English Outward Bound schools, and conducted a trial course on Auckland's Motutapu Island (in 1961).
+Thomas had previously visited British Outward Bound schools, and conducted a trial course on Auckland's Motutapu Island (in 1961).
 His daughter remarked that he "gave up a successful criminal law practice and a very comfortable existence to do something he truly believed in".

 A guest house (originally built by the Beauchamp family, who had farmed Anakiwa since 1863) was purchased and restored using £100,000 in donated funds.
 The school was opened by then Governor-General of New Zealand Lord Cobham, who landed in the Marlborough Sounds for the occasion on board an RNZAF flying boat accompanied by Prime Minister Keith Holyoake and Leader of the Opposition Walter Nash.
 It was named "The Cobham Outward Bound School".

 The school was intended for young men originally, who attended for a period of 16 days.
-A regimented program awaited them.
+A regimented programme awaited them.
 Days would begin with a 4:30 AM wake up, a cross-country run, then into the sea and off to breakfast.

 Outward Bound began accepting female students in October 1973.